pavan178/Interview/README.md

 the local host will be running with the django project

-you can go the same local host address on your browser, you will be able to see a form with name, phone number and email fields, fill it anf submit.
+you can go the same local host address on your browser, you will be able to see a form with name, phone number and email fields, fill it and submit.

 you will be able to see the entered fields in the command prompt in a List.